 The 20mph transformation programme

-The council is rolling out 20mph areas as a replacement for 30mph areas where there is local support
+We are rolling out 20mph areas as a replacement for 30mph areas where there is local support.

-As part of the County Council's commitment to ‘Vision Zero’ (the elimination of deaths and serious injuries from road traffic collisions in Oxfordshire) communities are able to request the introduction of 20mph areas.
-In February 2022, Cabinet approved funding of up to £8,000,000 to deliver 20mph, meaning the implementation of schemes comes at no cost to town or parish councils.
+As part of our commitment to ‘Vision Zero’ (the elimination of deaths and serious injuries from road traffic collisions in Oxfordshire) communities are able to request the introduction of 20mph areas.
+In February 2022, Cabinet approved funding of up to £8,000,000 to deliver 20mph, meaning implementing schemes comes at no cost to town or parish councils.
 The initiative is not compulsory however the greater level of coverage we attain across the county the greater level of compliance we will gain.

 The authority will support measures from a simple change of speed signs to more complex engineered solutions in areas that can range from a whole village or a single street.
 The authority will not provide speed cameras or traffic calming, such as road humps, as part of the programme (although Parish and Towns can fund this if they wish).
 Officers will work with local bodies to establish the best methods for ensuring compliance within their areas.